chandanhpcic/docs/source/development/backend/templates.rst

 -----------------

-Every template package can specify overwrites, which can be used by vendors who implement and maintain their own templates for features in OPNsense.
+Every template package can specify overwrites, which can be used by vendors who implement and maintain their own templates for features in Reticen8.

 Simply add files using the target definition in the **+TARGETS.D** directory of the templates folder using as extension **.TARGET**.

-For example an overwrite for OPNsense/Sample can use the following name and location :code:`/usr/local/opnsense/service/templates/OPNsense/Sample/+TARGETS.D/custom.TARGET`
+For example an overwrite for Reticen8/Sample can use the following name and location :code:`/usr/local/reticen8/service/templates/Reticen8/Sample/+TARGETS.D/custom.TARGET`

 ..
 Note::
-    Be vey careful using this feature, you need to maintain these templates yourself and features may break after upgrades of OPNsense.
+    Be vey careful using this feature, you need to maintain these templates yourself and features may break after upgrades of Reticen8.

 ---------
 Templates